Kyber Network Crystal Legacy (KNCL) Reaches Self Reported Market Cap of $109.83 Million

 - Lumi Credits (LUMI) traded up 8.9% against the dollar and now trades at $0.0162 or 0.00000027 BTC.

 Kyber Network Crystal Legacy launched on August 25th, 2017.
 Kyber Network Crystal Legacy’s total supply is 210,252,944 tokens and its circulating supply is 205,045,092 tokens.
-Kyber Network Crystal Legacy’s official website is kyber.network.
 Kyber Network Crystal Legacy’s official Twitter account is @kybernetwork and its Facebook page is accessible here.
+The official website for Kyber Network Crystal Legacy is kyber.network.
+The Reddit community for Kyber Network Crystal Legacy is https://reddit.com/r/kybernetwork and the currency’s Github account can be viewed here.
 Kyber Network Crystal Legacy’s official message board is blog.kyber.network.
-The Reddit community for Kyber Network Crystal Legacy is https://reddit.com/r/kybernetwork and the currency’s Github account can be viewed here.

 KyberNetwork wants to implement several ideal operating properties of an exchange including trustless, decentralized execution, instant trade and high liquidity.
 Besides serving as an exchange, KyberNetwork also provides payment APIs that will allow Ethereum accounts to easily receive payments from any crypto tokens.”

-It is usually not possible to buy alternative cryptocurrencies such as Kyber Network Crystal Legacy directly using U.S. dollars.
-Investors seeking to acquire Kyber Network Crystal Legacy should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Kyber Network Crystal Legacy using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Kyber Network Crystal Legacy directly using US dollars.
+Investors seeking to trade Kyber Network Crystal Legacy should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Kyber Network Crystal Legacy using one of the aforementioned exchanges.

 Receive News & Updates for Kyber Network Crystal Legacy Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Kyber Network Crystal Legacy and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.